 Learn more about the UK

-Summary: The most beautiful places to see in Scotland
+Summary: Things to do in Scotland

 Scotland is home to many iconic landmarks such as historic Edinburgh Castle, the mysterious Loch Ness, the green Isle of Skye, picturesque Glencoe, stunning Ben Nevis and the innovative Falkirk Wheel.
 In this article you will find detailed information about these places, including a map, additional tips and practical information for a perfect holiday in Scotland.